CTAGE: Curvature-Based Topology-Aware Graph Embedding for Learning Molecular Representations: Introduction

-Recently, researchers have incorporated 3D information of molecular structures into Transformers, recognizing that molecular properties and drug effects are heavily influenced by their 3D structures~\cite{2022ChemRxiv,2021Molformer}.
-However, capturing spatial information requires introducing additional units in the generator to account for Euclidean symmetries such as rotation, translation, and reflection.
-These generators are effective for small molecular systems, but they face increased complexity when applied to macro-molecules~\cite{ijms232113568}.
+In response to these challenges, researchers have incorporated 3D information of molecular structures into Transformers, recognizing that drug properties and effects are heavily influenced by their molecular structures~\cite{2022ChemRxiv,2021Molformer}.
+However, capturing spatial information requires introducing additional units in the generator to account for Euclidean symmetries such as rotation, translation, and reflection, posing higher complexity and computational costs~\cite{ijms232113568}.

+Whether to effectively combine spatial information while preserving the simplicity and efficiency of graph network methods is an urgent issue that needs to be addressed in current research.
 Excitingly, mathematical invariants derived from differential geometry and algebraic topology are being viewed as descriptors for molecules.
-Advanced learning models based on these invariants have shown remarkable success in drug design, for their high level of abstraction and portability~\cite{Quantitative,2018Representability,2020Machine}.
-Ricci curvature, as a basic concept in differential geometry, captures the intrinsic properties of a manifold surface.
+Curvature, as a basic concept in differential geometry, captures the intrinsic properties of a manifold surface~\cite{2015Ricci,2018Learning,2020Ricci}.
+Recently, advanced learning models based on these invariants have shown remarkable success in drug design, prediction of protein-ligand affinity, and forecasting the affinity of other organic and inorganic nanoscale particles, for their high level of abstraction and portability~\cite{Quantitative,2018Representability,2020Machine,wee2021ollivier,2022Unifying}.
+Interestingly, geometric and topological properties can effectively align with the intrinsic characteristics of quantum chemistry, as illustrated in Figure~\ref{Figure:00}(c).
+The 2-hop curvature assigns well-aligned weights to nodes, effectively aligning with the difference charge map of 1-Phenylpyrrole.

-Ricci curvature can also be applied in protein-ligand binding affinity prediction, evidenced by its state-of-the-art performance\cite{OllivierPersistentRicci}.
-Interestingly, this approach has also been extended to other organic and inorganic nanoscale particles, as highlighted in a recent study\cite{2022Unifying}.
-Additionally, significant progress has been made in the field of discrete curvature studies on graph data, particularly with respect to Ollivier Ricci curvature and Forman curvature, which effectively capture the intrinsic shape of discrete curvature information\cite{2020Ricci}.

-In this paper, we proposed \textit{Curvature-based Graph Transformer}, namely Curvature-GT, which utilizes Forman curvature and Ricci (Coarse) curvature on Graphomer to describe the local shape of graphs, while the latter one involves optimal transmission problem.
-The incorporation of curvature information in the Positional Encoding of Graph Transformer has two advantages: (1) a larger receptive field as Forman curvature operates on edges involving two nodes, and (2) better preservation of molecular chemical properties, addressing the limitations of node distance representation in functional groups.
-Experimental results demonstrate that Curvature-GT outperforms previous GNN-based models in molecular regression and prediction tasks.